HomeAll ComparisonsHireVue vs Paradox (2026): Which AI Hiring Platform Fits Your Needs?

 Is there a platform that combines the strengths of both?

 Not exactly.
 Each platform's architecture reflects a fundamental design choice — structured assessment vs. conversational automation.
-Some newer platforms like Tenzo take a different approach with phone and video AI interviewing plus transparent scoring, which addresses some of the gaps in both HireVue and Paradox.
+Some newer platforms like Tenzo AI take a different approach with phone and video AI interviewing plus transparent scoring, which addresses some of the gaps in both HireVue and Paradox.

 Related Articles